MicrosoftDocs/windows-ai-docs/docs/copilot-in-windows/index.md

 # Copilot in Windows

 This article describes how to determine if Copilot in Windows is available on the current device and, if the feature is available, how to launch Copilot in Windows using the Microsoft Edge launch URI scheme.
 The techniques discussed in this article are intended for use in the near term.
-These scenarios will be supported with more formal and robust interfaces in future releases.
+In future releases, the methods described in this article may be deprecated and replaced with more formal and robust APIs.

 ## Check Copilot in Windows availability on the device